Your newborn’s umbilical cord is rich in extraordinary stem cells. Why waste what could one day save their life?

 Cord blood is rich in blood stem cells, similar to those found in bone marrow, and these can be used to treat many different cancers, immune deficiencies and genetic disorders.

-Thanks to expansive scientific research in this field, we are constantly discovering more and more diseases and conditions that can be successfully treated with stem cells found within cord blood.
+Thanks to expansive scientific research in this field, we are constantly discovering that we can successfully treat more and more diseases and conditions using cord blood stem cells.

-Blood-producing stem cells (called haematopoietic stem cells) are present in cord blood.
+HSCs (called haematopoietic stem cells) are blood-producing stem cells that are present in cord blood.

 These cells are what we call ‘unspecialised’, which means that they have the ability to develop into those parts of the blood that the patient’s body requires; whether red blood cells, white blood cells or platelets.